 Have you ever been to the grocery store and realized you forgot your list or didn’t make one at all?
 What do you do?
 You make impulsive purchases.

 When I make impulsive buys, it’s usually not good for my wallet or my waistline.
 Make a list and stick to it.

 Never Make Large Purchases Without Sleeping On It

 I consider large purchases to be high-end furniture, cars, Hermés bags, you get the drift.
 My dream is to own a Hermés bag.
-Unless someone buys it for me or I save the money required to purchase one, it’s not happening.
+Unless someone buys it for me, it’s not happening.